Traditional Cuisine of the Ryukyu Islands

 In recent decades, Okinawan cuisine has earned a place in the Japanese food scene due to its healthy diet.
 The recipes are the results of wisdom passed down through generations on the southern islands.
 Little is known, however, that their roots can be traced back to a nineteenth century guidebook on diet therapy which was written by a renowned doctor.

-Tokashiki Pechin Tsukan was the chief physician to the king of the Ryukyu Kingdom, the ruling dynasty before it was annexed to Japan as Okinawa.
-Tsukan penned Gozen Honzo in 1832, which can be directly translated as “medicinal foods placed on a tray and served to the king.”
+Tokashiki Pechin Tsukan was the chief physician to the king of the Ryukyu Kingdom, as the islands were known for five centuries before they became Okinawa.
+Tsukan penned Gozen honzo in 1832, which can be directly translated as “medicinal foods placed on a tray and served to the king.”
 From grains and vegetables to meat and fish, he took up 300 traditional Ryukyu foodstuffs, explaining their medicinal effects, the preparations required, and their effective combinations.